ZoinerTejada/hdinsight-docs/hdinsight-architecture.md

 You can also secure the network perimeter by using Network Security Groups to restrict traffic based on protocol, source and destination.

 ![diagram of vnet with nsg configuration](media/hdinsight-architecture/vnet-nsg.png)

+In addition to securing in-bound traffic by applying NSGs to subnet of the Virtual Network, you can also configure user-defined routes and control the flow of network traffic through a virtual firewall appliance by deploying your HDInsight cluster into a Virtual Network.

 For more details on using HDInsight within a Virtual Network, see [Use Virtual Network](hdinsight-extend-hadoop-virtual-network.md)